Senzoku District

 “Oh—” Thackeray decided not to ask him what he meant.
 “So what are we doing this afternoon?”

-“Search for lost sheep.
+“Searching for lost sheep.
 Last month’s stats came yesterday.
-New convert activity at 48 percent.
-That’s 52 percent to play shepherd with.”
+New convert activity at 38 percent.
+That’s 62 percent to play shepherd with.”

 “I thought that was the ward’s responsibility.”

 “Sure it is.
 But most of these new converts haven’t been to church long enough to know anybody except the missionaries, if they’ve been to church at all.
-It’s the old social alienation scene.
-Ie-society is what they call it here.
-Society as an extension of the family.
-You’re not going to jump into it willy-nilly.”
+It’s the old social alienation scene, the opposite of ie-society—the community as a natural extension of the family.
+Leading the horse to water and all that.”

 “I know, but is it worth the effort?
-Seems to me a missionary can’t be around long enough to make a difference.”
+In any case, a missionary isn’t going to stick around long enough to make a difference.”

 “Maybe it is a waste of time.
 But I’d feel guilty if I didn’t try.
 Anyway, it’s kind of fun.
 Going all over the place, getting to know these people.
-I don’t mind doing it.”
+I don’t mind at all.”

-Thackeray had never paid much attention to the weekly Baptism & New Convert statistics sheets.
-The numbers didn’t mean anything to him.
-Not even his own numbers.
-Now that Chadwick was playing a game with them, what the numbers meant suddenly dawned on him.
+Thackeray hadn’t paid any attention to the weekly Baptism & New Convert statistics sheets.
+The numbers didn’t mean anything to him, not even his own numbers.
+But now that Chadwick was playing a game with them, what the numbers meant suddenly dawned on him.
 No matter how hard Chaddy tried, the game would never end.
 The majority of a missionary’s baptisms didn’t stay active.
-It was so obvious.
-It was one of those little facts no one ever mentioned in the Missionary Training Center.
+It was so obvious, one of those stubborn little facts no one mentioned in the Missionary Training Center.

-“Doing thing Atkinson’s way, activity settles down to around fifteen percent in the long run,” Chadwick said on the bus.
+“Doing things Atkinson’s way, activity bottoms out around 20 percent in the long run,” Chadwick said on the bus.
 “Though my bet is its going to slip ever lower as the Kyle approach kicks in.
 Let me put it this way: if a missionary makes it to the end of his mission with 25 percent activity, he’s doing a mind-blowing, fantastic job.
-It’s a tragedy, I know, so you turn the numbers into people and make them play along.”
+It’s a tragedy, I know, so you turn the numbers into people and get them to play along.”

-They played the game all day and all night, wandering through a maze of streets and thoroughfares, door and hallways and apartment complexes.
+They played the game all day and all night, wandering through the mazes of streets and thoroughfares and apartment complexes.

 “A shell game,” said Chadwick.
 “That’s what it is.
 You move the investigator from one shell to another shell and hope they don’t disappear when you lift it up to take a look.”